WFAA & WBAP’s Unusual Broadcasting Alliance

 I looked at this photograph and thought, “That’s odd.
 Two competing radio stations from two competing newspapers from two competing cities used the same radio transmitter.
 How did that happen?”
-And then I read about the extremely unusual time-sharing arrangement that WFAA (owned by The Dallas Morning News) and WBAP (owned by The Fort Worth Star-Telegram) maintained for 41 years.
+And then I read about the extremely unusual time-sharing arrangement that WFAA (which was owned by The Dallas Morning News) and WBAP (which was owned by The Fort Worth Star-Telegram) maintained for 41 years.

 I’ll link to a story that fully explains this extraordinary arrangement, but, briefly, WFAA and WBAP both broadcast on two frequencies, trading off throughout the day.
 A typical schedule looked like this:

 The two frequencies were 570 and 800 (later 820) kilohertz on the AM band.
 When WFAA was broadcasting on 570, WBAP was broadcasting on 820.
 On the agreed-upon time, the stations would switch over to the other frequency.
 Back and forth.
 Over and over and over.
 All day long.
 They were independent stations with independent programming, network affiliations, on-air talent, and advertising departments.
 And this went on for FORTY-ONE YEARS!
 Until 1970!
 How had I never heard of this?

 Apparently it wasn’t all that big a deal to the stations or the listeners.
 Things were getting a little strained by 1969, though, when WBAP went whole-hog into playing country music (and eventually became one of the most successful country stations in the United States).
 It was time to go their own ways.
 The split was amicable, and both stations felt that the unusual partnership had worked well for all concerned.